omidfarhang/omid.dev/content/posts/2012-02-06-usa-to-equip-military-government-officials-with-androids.en.md

 A recent example: In February 2011, Apple made a tentative step toward opening up.
 It [offered a copy](http://www.computerworld.com/s/article/9211599/Apple_invites_bug_researchers_to_scrutinize_Lion_OS) of the developer preview of Mac OS X 10.7, aka Lion, to security researchers and asked for their feedback &#8211; by invitation only, and only under a non-disclosure agreement regarding whatever researchers found.

 That door wasn't ajar long.
-Nine months later, it slammed shut on Charlie Miller &#8211; aka &#8220;that Apple 0-day guy&#8221; &#8211; when the Accuvant Labs security researcher had the audacity to uncover a potentially dangerous bug he found in Apple’s iOS operating system that allowed unapproved code to be run on iPads and iPhones.
+Nine months later, it slammed shut on Charlie Miller &#8211; aka “that Apple 0-day guy” &#8211; when the Accuvant Labs security researcher had the audacity to uncover a potentially dangerous bug he found in Apple’s iOS operating system that allowed unapproved code to be run on iPads and iPhones.

 Miller packed a proof-of-concept bug into a fake stock ticker program for distribution in Apple's App Store.